Alexander Girard: Career

 Girard is widely known for his contributions in the field of American textile design, particularly through his work for Herman Miller (1952 to 1973), where he created fabrics for the designs of George Nelson and Charles and Ray Eames.

 His work also includes designing the La Fonda del Sol Restaurant in New York (1960), the Herman Miller Showplace: T&O (Textiles and Objects) (1961), Braniff International Airways (1965), and the Girard Foundation (1962), which houses his extensive folk art collection.
 He and his wife, Susan Girard, amassed a remarkable collection of artifacts consisting of folk art, popular art, toys, and textiles from around the world, which is displayed through the Girard Foundation, founded 1962.
 One of the artists Girard supported was Cochiti Pueblo potter Helen Cordero, the creator of Storyteller pottery figurines.

+Girard died from complications of Alzheimer's disease at his home in Santa Fe on December 31, 1993.

 Girard at Herman Miller

 Herman Miller Textiles Division

 In 1952, Alexander Girard was hired to head the fabric and textile division.
 Girard worked with George Nelson and Charles and Ray Eames to form a design team that has influenced the fundamentals of design throughout the United States and the rest of the world.
 Girard initially established a fabric collection based on his architectural training.
 His first fabric line consisted of plain upholsteries and geometric drapery prints—stripes, circles, and triangles.
 He went on to create many more patterns and designs, largely inspired by folk art.
 He also worked with a textile mill, Telares Uruapan, which he discovered in central Mexico, to create a line of handwoven 100% cotton fabrics.
 Because of the excellent quality and array of colors available, he developed a range of colorful "mexidots"and "mexistripes" which he used in many of his projects including installation backing, ground for environmental enrichment panels and upholstery.

 Girard also developed a furniture collection for Herman Miller in 1967 building on his designs for Braniff Airlines' lounge and office furniture which featured a low sight line and interior/exterior shell separate from the seat cushion to maximize varied upholstery.
 Originals from this collection are rare and have become highly collectible, since they were quite expensive at the time and were in production only for one year.
 In 1971, he developed 40 screen printed graphics on fabrics for Robert Propst's Action Office 2 System.
 These Environmental Enrichment panels add a touch of warmth, color, and design to the office environment.